How To Get Rid Of Crickets In Your Tempe Home

 While having crickets in your home may seem like a harmless nuisance most of the time, these insects can bring with them several more serious or troublesome problems.

 One of the most common and irritating problems, a cricket infestation can bring an obnoxious amount of noise into your home as the male crickets chirp all night.
 As the infestation grows, this noise will only become louder and louder.

-While crickets are unlikely to bite humans, their waste can carry diseases such as E. coli and salmonella.
+While they are unlikely to bite humans, crickets' waste can carry diseases such as E. coli and salmonella.
 Handling crickets or ingesting food that has been exposed to crickets may increase your risk of skin sores or gastrointestinal distress.

 Once in your home, crickets tend to cause damage by chewing on things.
 They are attracted to fibrous keratin that can be found in furniture and some fabrics; the more crickets in your home, the more widespread this chewing damage will be.

 Cricket Prevention Tips

 To stop a cricket infestation from getting out of control, there are several prevention tips that you can follow to cricket-proof your Tempe home: